meeque/tls-playground/bin/README.md

 Available commands:

   cert      Manage keys, CSRs, certificates, etc.

   ca        Manage and use built-in private Certificate Authorities (CA).

   acme      Obtain and manage certificates from external CAs using the ACME protocol.

   server    Use demo servers with certificates and TLS.

   clean     Delete transient data.

 Global options:

+  -s, --step
-  -s, --step  Step through invocation of external commands (e.g. openssl, certbot) one-by-one.
+           Step through invocation of external commands (e.g. openssl, certbot) one-by-one.

+  --disclose
-  --disclose  Disclose confidential information such as private keys to stdout, i.e. to the console.
+            Disclose confidential information such as private keys to stdout, i.e. to the console.
             Without this option, no confidential data will be disclosed.

+  --e, --explicit
+            Use longer, more explicit sequeneces of tool invocations, even when a specific task could also be achieved with fewer, but more complex invocations.
+This may make it easier to understand how specific tools are being utilized.
+            Impact of this option is currently limited to 'tp cert request' commands, but may be extended in the future.

+  -h, --help
-  -h, --help  Print this global help text, a command help text, or a topic help text.
+            Print this global help text, a command help text, or a topic help text.
             Run 'tp --help <command>' to learn more about individual commands and their arguments.
             Run 'tp --help env' to learn more about supported environment variables.
             Run 'tp --help files' to learn more about files and file naming conventions.
 ```

 ### Environment Variables